A little bit of background to Mendelssohn's Elijah, one of Britain's most enduringly popular choral works.

 6 Although Elijah was very well-received by most critics, the playwright George Bernard Shaw absolutely detested it.
 He said, “You have only to think of… the inspired moments of Bach and Handel, to see the great gulf that lies between the true religious sentiment and our delight in Mendelssohn’s exquisite prettiness.”

-7 Music from Elijah was chosen for first ever concert at New York’s Carnegie Hall when it opened in 1891 – and its 100th anniversary year in 1991.
+7 Music from Elijah was chosen for the first-ever concert at New York’s Carnegie Hall when it opened in 1891 – and its 100th anniversary year in 1991.

 8 Elijah is the only piece we’ve ever recorded with superstar tenor Bryn Terfel, in a performance from the Edinburgh International Festival.